 Skip the store and shop your closet.
 You would be surprised by what you might be able to come up with just by looking around the house.
 If you don’t see yourself as the creative and crafty type, don’t fret.
 Primary has an awesome website that offers unique DIY costume ideas for the whole family.
 Check it out here!
 Bonus: most of the ideas can easily be turned back into everyday clothes following the holiday.

 Get punny.
-Some of the best costumes over the last few Halloweens have been those that make fun use of puns.
+Some of the best Halloween costume ideas over the last few Halloweens have been those that make fun use of puns.
 A few fun ideas we love:

 When Life Gives You Lemons: Wear something yellow and a name tag that has “LIFE” written on it.
 Then, carry around a basket of lemons and everyone will quickly catch on!